ENCCS/sycl-workshop/content/task-graphs-synchronization.rst

    #.
 We create a queue and map it to the GPU.
    #.
 We declare the operands as ``std::vector<double>``.
 Generalize the
       example in the previous exercise to allow multiplication of non-square matrices.
-The right-hand side operands are filled with random numbers, while the result matrix is zeroed out.
+The right-hand side operands are filled with random numbers.
    #.
-We define buffers to the operands in our matrix multiplication.
+We define buffers to the operands and result in our matrix multiplication.
    #.
 We submit work to the queue through a command group handler.
    #.
 We set up accessors for the matrix buffers.
 We can use access targets and
       properties to guide the runtime in the creation of the task graph.